 - 7.2.1.1 Baseline characteristics of the tidal regime within the marine processes study area have previously been described in within volume 2, chapter 1: Marine Processes.
-Key aspects are very briefly summarised below: - Ebb tidal currents are to the northwest; flood tidal currents are to the south-east.
-Tidal current speeds increase with an east to west gradient across the Hornsea Three array area; - Mean spring tidal current velocities within the site are ~0.5 m/s, with equivalent neap velocities of ~0.25 m/s (SMart Wind, 2012); and - Spring tidal excursion ellipses (which show the approximate path that a package of water would follow over the course of a mean spring tide) are relatively rectilinear in nature across the Hornsea Three array area and are typically between ~6 and 8 km in length (ABPmer et al., 2008).
+Key aspects are very briefly summarised below: - increase with an east to west gradient across the Hornsea Three array area; - ~0.25 m/s (SMart Wind, 2012); and - Three array area and are typically between ~6 and 8 km in length (ABPmer et al., 2008).